 Oh the weather outside is frightful… Sadly you don’t have an open fire, snow hasn’t settled in East Anglia for 2 years and you’re not entirely sure what to do with chestnuts (we’re certainly not).
 Sometimes winter brings greige skies, muddy puddles and a feeling of gloom.
 Fear not, dear crafter.
-Grab yourself a quilt or blanket, a pot of tea and a cake or three, fetch a hook, yarn and scissors and follow this recipe for gentle, doily-ish scalloped woolly joy.
+Grab yourself a quilt or blanket, a pot of tea and a cake or three, fetch a hook, yarn and scissors and follow my crochet semicircle pattern for gentle, doily-ish scalloped woolly joy.

-The repetitive movements of your hands and eyes as you make these little lacy half mandalas release feel good chemicals in your brain.
+The repetitive movements of your hands and eyes as you make these little lacy half mandalas release feel-good chemicals in your brain.
 It’s true!
-(Read all about it on page 38 in my Craft Away Winter Blues article in Mollie Makes 61, out 10 December.)
-A pennant a day helps to keep the winter drabs away!
-When you’ve finished hooking a little pile of them, join them into a garland your neurons will thank you for – it’s a spot of Spring in December.
+(Read all about the positive effects of crafting for mental health here on Gathered).
+A pennant a day helps to keep the winter drabs away.
+When you’ve finished hooking a little pile of the crochet semicircle’s, join them into a winter garland your neurons will thank you for.
+Pair this winter garland with a

 Dc: insert hook, yarn over, pull through, yarn over, pull through both loops on hook

 Htr: yarn over, insert hook, yarn over, pull through, yarn over pull through all three loops on hook